Cowboy9110/IHM_Imad_B/README.md

-# IHM
+# HCI

-Voici mon rendu pour le TP1 en cours d'interface homme-machine avec Mr. Rose le 25/09/2025.
+Here is my submission for TP1 in the Human-Computer Interaction course with Mr. Rose on 09/25/2025.

-Mes observateurs furent : Mohamed Morouche et Guillaume Bonier
+My observers were: Mohamed Morouche and Guillaume Bonier